FitDiff: Robust monocular 3D facial shape and reflectance estimation using Diffusion Models: Introduction

-This study presents \ourname{}, a multi-modal generative model, based on latent diffusion.
-By harnessing the impressive generation capabilities of LDMs~\cite{Rombach_2022_CVPR}, we delve into their potential in the field of 3D facial reconstruction.
+This study presents \ourname{}, the first multi-modal diffusion model that synthesizes high-fidelity facial avatars given only an input facial image, starting from a randomly initialized Gaussian noise.
+By harnessing the impressive generation capabilities of LDMs~\cite{Rombach_2022_CVPR}, we delve into their potential in 3D facial reconstruction.
 Our approach enables the synthesis of facial avatars by combining facial UV reflectance maps and facial geometry while utilizing an identity embedding layer as a conditioning mechanism.
 The diffusion process is applied to the concatenation of the latent vectors of the facial texture maps and shape, while a VQGAN AutoEncoder~\cite{Esser_2021_CVPR} and a 3DMM model (LSFM~\cite{booth2018large}) are used to decode them.
 Moreover, we present a novel facial guidance algorithm incorporated into the reverse diffusion process for accurately reconstructing a target facial identity. \ourname{} generates high-fidelity facial avatars while achieving a state-of-the-art identity preservation score.
-The training of our model involves fitting a facial reconstruction network~\cite{lattas2023fitme} to a manually selected set of images acquired from the CelebA-HQ dataset~\cite{karras2018progressive}.
+The training of our model involves fitting a facial reconstruction network~\cite{lattas2023fitme} to a manually selected and curated set of images acquired from the CelebA-HQ dataset~\cite{karras2018progressive}.
 The fitting process results in acquiring facial shape and facial reflectance maps.
-Overall, in this paper: \begin{itemize}

-\item We introduce \ourname{}, a multi-modal diffusion-based generative model that jointly produces facial geometry and appearance.
-The facial appearance consists of facial diffuse albedo, specular albedo, and normal maps, enabling photorealistic rendering.

-\item We show the first diffusion model conditioned on identity embeddings, acquired from an off-the-shelf face recognition network, whilst introducing a SPADE~\cite{park2019SPADE}-conditioned UNet architecture.

-\item We present unconditional samples of relightable avatars, but most importantly, we achieve facial reconstruction from a single ``in-the-wild'' image through identity embedding conditioning and guidance. \end{itemize}
+Overall, in this paper: \begin{itemize} \itemsep{0em} \item We introduce \ourname{}, a multi-modal diffusion-based generative model that jointly produces facial geometry and appearance.
+The facial appearance consists of diffuse albedo, specular albedo, and normal maps, enabling photorealistic rendering. \item We show the first diffusion model conditioned on identity embeddings, acquired from an off-the-shelf face recognition network, whilst introducing a SPADE~\cite{park2019SPADE}-conditioned UNet architecture. \item We present unconditional samples of relightable avatars, but most importantly, we achieve facial reconstruction from a single ``in-the-wild'' image through identity embedding conditioning and guidance. \end{itemize}